 A contract must be signed and a deposit must be paid.
 Simple as that.
 There are no photography services until this happens. %25 of your entire package price is always used as a retainer and is non refundable.

 I have a couple ways to pay.
 Listen very carefully.
 Option 1: Pay the full amount of the wedding balance, in cash, at the contract signing!
 Congrats, you guys are my new heroes.
 I take $100 dollars off the booking price.
 As Borat would say, VERY NICE!

 Option 2: Pay half the balance at the contract signing.
 This is the most common and industry standard method.
 The remaining balance is ALWAYS due 1 month before your wedding date.

-Option 3(a case by case scenario): Pay a retainer of $125 and sign the contract.
-We will work out a payment plan but the entire balance is still due 1 month before your wedding date.
+Option 3(a case by case scenario): Pay the retainer for your wedding which is 25% of the package price and then sign the contract.
+We will work out a payment plan of 2-3 payments but the entire balance is still due 1 month before your wedding date.
 Remember, the retainer is not refundable.